jremillard/osm-import-toolkit/README.md

 sure that a tag (or two) would exist for it by now.
 If somebody needs it, they can always go to the same source files you used for your import and match them to the OSM data.
-Making the output data look like normal mapping will improve your chances of getting the import accepted by the cumminity.
+Making the output data look like normal mapping will improve your chances of getting the import accepted by the community.

  - The import conflation logic should be "stateless".
 You should be able to re-run the conflation work flow after you have finished the final upload and get an empty output file.
-It also means, you shoud should be able to stop half way through your upload, wait 2 months, reprocess everything from scratch and have the script correctly pick up the remaining work.
+It also means, you should should be able to stop half way through your upload, wait 2 months, reprocess everything from scratch and have the script correctly pick up the remaining work.
 Sometimes conflicts with other mappers might not be detected until the actual upload.
 If the